Antiz96/arch-update/README.md

 Time units are `s` for seconds, `m` for minutes, `h` for hours, `d` for days...
 See <https://www.freedesktop.org/software/systemd/man/latest/systemd.time.html#Parsing%20Time%20Spans> for more details.

-In case you want `Arch-Update` to check for new updates only once at boot, you can simply delete the `OnUnitActiveSec` line completely.
+In case you want `Cachy-Update` to check for new updates only once at boot, you can simply delete the `OnUnitActiveSec` line completely.

-### Run Arch-Update in a specific terminal emulator
+### Run Cachy-Update in a specific terminal emulator

 `gio` (used to launch the `arch-update` terminal application via the `arch-update.desktop` file when the systray applet is clicked) currently has a default limited list of known terminal emulators.
 As such, if you don't have any of these "known" terminal emulators installed on your system, you might face an issue where clicking the systray applet does nothing (as `gio` couldn't find a terminal emulator from the said list).
 Incidentally, you might have multiple terminal emulators installed on your system.
 In both cases, you can specify which terminal emulator to use.